rp729/07-Network-Programming/concurrency.md

 Worker
 ```

-It useful to be able to spawn a thread and pass it arguments to tell it what work to do.
+It is useful to be able to spawn a thread and pass it arguments to tell it what work to do.
 This example passes a number, which the thread then prints.

 ```
 import threading